andkov/Longitudinal_Models_of_Religiosity_NLSY97/README.md

 Folder [Data](./Data) contains files involved with data import and preparation.
-[Derive_dsL_from_Extract.md](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/blob/master/Data/Derive_dsL_from_Extract.md) narrates every step in data preparation, from accessing [NLS Investigator](https://www.nlsinfo.org/investigator/pages/login.jsp) to arriving at the **dsL** dataset.
-Folder [Models](./Models) contains modeling projects.
-In [Models/Descriptives](./Models/Descriptives), report [Metrics.md](./Models/Descriptives/Metrics.md) explains how raw values of selected variables are labeled, focusing the on the metrics of time and church attendance.
-Another report [Databox.md](./Models/Descriptives/Databox.md)  produces the graphs and statistics for all selected variables that are s in the interactive [databox](http://statcanvas.net/thesis/databox/index.html).
-[Models/LCM](./Models/LCM) contains reports on LCM sequence.
+Folder [Models](./Models) contains descriptive reports and model sequence results.
 Folder [Scripts](./Scripts) contains files with R code used in various parts of the project.
 Folder [www](./www) host web templates for assembling results of data analyis and model synthesis.

 Graphical Methods for Evaluating Longitudinal Models: Application to NLSY97 Religiosity Data.
 ========================================================